cal-itp/calitp-py/docs/index.md

 ### Example Queries

-The queries represented below are as follows:
+The queries represented in the following tutorial are as follows:
 * **Number of Routes for a Given Agency Over Time** - observing a change in route numbers per agency across time
 * **Number of Stops for a Given Agency Over Time**
 * **Number of Stops Made Across all Trips for an Agency**